RayhanaAkterDev/javascript-complete-guide/01-fundamentals/08-data-types/README.md

 ### 3.2 Using `instanceof`

-Checks whether a value is an **instance of a constructor**, useful for objects and custom types.
+Checks if a value is an instance of a constructor, useful for objects and custom types.

 ```js
 [] instanceof Array;         // true